 The Instagram Algorithm Factor

-What’s generally the best time to post on Instagram?
+What’s generally the best time to post on Instagram in 2019?

-Global research figures point towards a few time slots which are likely to generate most engagement across the board, based on universal daily routines.
+One of the main questions that brands want to know is ‘when is the best time to post on Instagram’.
+Global research figures point towards a few time slots which are likely to generate the most engagement across the board, based on universal daily routines.
 Social media managers have found that the best times to post on Instagram (especially if they are targeting local audiences) are around the time people usually take their lunch break (between 11am and 2pm), during their commute home (5pm) or the evening wind-down slot (7pm-11pm).

 Slightly more limited are the peak time slots for sharing videos on your Instagram profile.
 Unlike images, videos often require users to turn on their sound in order to fully engage with the content, which could often be inconvenient in a work or school environment.
 Therefore, you should aim to post any videos in the evenings and later in the night to optimise views.

-While these are certainly a great starting point for you to test, the truth of the matter is there is no ubiquitous answer to when the best time to post on Instagram is.
-Depending on your audience profiles, as well as the time zones you are targeting, your best course of action is to determine what your brand’s individual best time to post on Instagram is based on performance analytics.
+While these points are a great starting point for you to test your profile, the truth of the matter is that the best time to post on Instagram depends on the nature of your industry, the profiles of your target audience and the time zones you are targeting.
+The best course of action is to determine what the optimum time for your brand based on performance analytics.

 How to find the best time to post on Instagram for your audience?

-Mean business.
-First things first, and that’s especially important if you are running a company Instagram account – make sure your profile is set to business account, as it will allow you to access their analytics tool (aptly named Instagram Insights) and find out performance stats for your posts, as well as useful information about your followers, such as the days and times that they are most active (handy, right?!).
+Mean business: If you are running a company or brand account make sure your profile is set up as a business account as it will allow you access to the Instagram analytics tool (aptly names Instagram Insights) to find out performance stats for your posts, as well as useful information about the demographic of your followers (handy, right?).

 To optimise the engagement and therefore the visibility of your content, use Instagram’s analytics tool to get a better insight into your audience’s behaviour.
 As a result you’d be able to boost engagement, drive traffic and gain new followers!
-If you need help scheduling your posts and analysing your audience engagement, contact our team and we’ll provide expert advice.
+If you need help with your social media strategy, building successful online campaigns and maximising your ROI check out our social media services or contact our team for expert advice.